-Whether you’re looking for exercises to tighten your core or the right foods to help diminish weight around your stomach—we’re here to help get your body looking its best right in time for swimsuit season.
-By incorporating these healthy eats into your diet, you’ll be on track to a flatter belly in no time.
+Whether you’re looking for exercises to tighten your core or the right foods to help diminish weight around your stomach—we’re here to help get your body looking its best right in time for the new year.
+By incorporating these healthy eats into your diet, you’ll be on track to a flatter belly sooner than later.
+See how each item can prevent bloating and promote a trim midsection.

 Avocados are loaded with potassium, which is a key player in ridding your body of excess sodium and, therefore, shedding water weight.
 The fruit also is high in soluble fiber and healthy fats, which help us feel fuller on smaller portions.
-Spread half a ripe avocado on a piece of whole-grain toast for a super satisfying breakfast, or try Kourt’s signature salad for lunch.
+Try Kourt’s signature salad for a quick and easy lunch.

 This spicy root is one of the oldest known natural tummy cures, and for good reason.
 High in a digestive enzyme called zingibain, ginger is extremely effective in breaking down protein and accelerating the digestive process.
 It’s also known for being a powerful antibacterial and anti-inflammatory food—in other words, all-around beneficial for your gut.
 Try brewing a homemade tea by chopping up a handful of peeled ginger, and brewing it in boiling water for at least 10 minutes.